 The Federal National Mortgage Association, or FNMA, is commonly known as Fannie Mae.
 The Federal Home Loan Mortgage Corporation (FHLMC), is commonly known as Freddie Mac.
 Conventional loans receive the majority of their funding from one or the other of these institutions.

 Both are government-sponsored enterprises that were founded during the Great Depression in order to expand the mortgage market when credit was very difficult to obtain.

-Conventional Home Loans Aren't for Everybody, but Are Perfect for Many People
+Conventional Home Loans Aren’t for Everybody, but Are Appropriate for Many People

 Buyers with good credit and the ability to make a solid down payment on their home may learn that they can find a conventional home loan at more competitive terms and rates than government-insured loan programs like FHA or VA loans.